metaplex-foundation/developer-hub/src/pages/core/plugins/royalties.md

 ### Allowlist

-An Allowlist is a list of programs that are allow to interaction with your MPL Core Asset/Collection.
+An Allowlist is a list of programs that are allowed to interact with your MPL Core Asset/Collection.
 Any program not on this list will throw an error.

 {% dialect-switcher title="RuleSet Allowlist" %}
 {% dialect title="JavaScript" id="js" %}